§ Choosing the Right Framework·10 min read·June 13, 2023

 Introduction to Svelte vs React

 JavaScript frameworks have become the cornerstone of modern web development, enabling developers to build robust and interactive applications.
-Among the many JS Frameworks available, Svelte and (Svelte vs React) React have gained significant popularity.
+Among the many JavaScript Frameworks available, Svelte and (Svelte vs React) React have gained significant popularity.
 In this blog, we will dive into a detailed comparison of these two frameworks to help you decide which one might be better suited for your next project.

 What is JavaScript?